 - 1. Neighbourhood Planning was introduced by the Localism Act (2011).
-It gave Town/Parish Councils and communities the power to write their own plans and take more control of planning for their areas. - 2.
-Edlington Town Council have produced a Neighbourhood Plan for their parish areas and have subsequently undergone successful examinations and referendum. - 3.
+It gave Town/Parish Councils and communities the power to write their own plans and take more control of planning for their areas. - Armthorpe Parish Council have produced a Neighbourhood Plan for their parish area and have subsequently undergone a successful examination and referendum.
+A copy of the Plan can be accessed via the link in the background papers - 3.
 In accordance with Section 38A of the Planning and Compulsory Purchase Act 2004 (as amended) the Council is required to 'make' (adopt it as part of the Development Plan) a Neighbourhood Plan following a successful referendum.
-The recently amended Neighbourhood Planning Regulations also now require Local Authorities to 'make' (adopt) a Neighbourhood Plan within 8 weeks of the date of the referendum.
-This target can be achieved if adopted at this meeting. - 4.
+The recently amended Neighbourhood Planning Regulations also now require Local Authorities to 'make' (adopt) a Neighbourhood Plan within 8 weeks of the date of the referendum. - 4.
 The Development Plan for the borough is a Full Council function so the adoption of the Neighbourhood Plans as part of the Development Plan must be considered by Full Council.